amirhajiabadi/amirhajiabadi/README.md

 Hi There!👋

 # 💫 About Me:
-I'm currently working on Fraud Detection and learning about AWS and AutoML<br>
+I'm currently working on a project using AWS, Hadoop, Spark, and PostgreSQL<br>

 ## 🌐 Socials: